Call Tariffs and Pricing for Telecom Resellers

 Fixed Fees and Recurring Charges

 Call charges are only part of the picture.
-Most resellers also need to bill for:
+Many resellers also need to bill for:

 SAFE handles these through fixed-fee tariffs, which work alongside your call tariffs.
 They appear on the same invoice, so your customers see everything in one place.
-Your recurring billing runs pick these up automatically alongside call charges.
+Your recurring billing runs pick these up automatically alongside call charges, all wrapped up in your monthly billing run.

 Discount Plans and Bundles